MarinaKhrolovich/JD2021-06-01/project-news/src/main/Readme.txt

 	6. Add Logger
 	7. Add Admin page
 	8. Delete users by Admin
-	9.Delete newses of user by Admin
+	9. Delete newses of user by Admin
 	10.Confirm password by the registration
 	11.Use email by the registration